As I specialise in trauma management, I am often asked about how treatment works. The short answer is that often we do not know!

 Once we regard the body as a source of information, and tune into what is happening in the body at any given moment, we may be able to release ourselves from some of the trauma held in the body.

-Another way to view this Flight, Fight and Freeze response is to study Stephen Porges’ account of the Polyvagal system.
+Another way to view this Flight, Fight, Freeze and Faint response is to study Stephen Porges’ account of the Polyvagal system.

 Polyvagal theory is a large and complex subject to research.
 It does demonstrate how modern therapy and modern neurology appear to be coming together.
 It is not a study to take on lightly!